dcarpintero/sandworm/README.md

 # Sandworm: Restoring and Preserving Natural Ecosystems with AI

-SandWorm helps farmers and communities around the world to restore and preserve natural ecosystems.
+SandWorm helps farmers and communities around the world to restore and preserve Agricultural Ecosystems.

 - **Preservation**: A farming assisstant generates personal seasonal farming plans based on family needs and environment data (weather data, soil characteristics, and crop market prices).